brandonsherette/redux-form-ext/README.md

 Extension for redux form.
 ## Versions
 **v0.2.0-rc1**
+- Updated Radio Group options to use the name "name" instead of "title" for the options array.
 - Changed resetFieldsOnChange to fieldsToResetOnChange in radio group.
 - Added Toggle Group Component.